Prediction of lethal and synthetically lethal knock-outs in regulatory networks: Knock-outs, dynamics, and functionality

 \subsection{Dynamics}

-In the present work we model gene regulatory networks by threshold dynamics \cite{Derrida1987}.
-This is a special case of Boolean dynamics \cite{Kauffman1969,Aldana2003b}.
+In the present work we model gene regulatory networks by threshold dynamics \citep{Derrida1987}.
+This is a special case of Boolean dynamics \citep{Kauffman1969,Aldana2003b}.
 A multitude of formulations for Boolean threshold networks exist, depending how the thresholds are distributed, how the behaviour at the threshold is defined and which weights for the edges are allowed.
-We choose the version as applied in the simplified yeast cell cycle network \cite{Li2004} and many succeeding studies \cite{Boldhaus2010a, Boldhaus2010b,Szejka2004,Davidich2008a}, compare Equation~\ref{eq:dyn}.
+We choose the version as applied in the simplified yeast cell cycle network \citep{Li:2004} and many succeeding studies \citep{Boldhaus2010a,Boldhaus2010b,Szejka2004,Davidich2008a}, compare Equation~\ref{eq:dyn}.

-A node is activated, $s_i = 1$, if the sum of its weighted inputs exceeds a threshold value (here: threshold is zero).
-It is inactivated if the input sum falls below the threshold.
+A node is activated, $s_i = 1$, if the sum of its weighted inputs exceeds a threshold assumed to be zero here.
+It is deactivated if the input sum falls below the threshold.
 In the case when the sum gives exactly the threshold value, the node value remains unchanged.
 Thus the Boolean state $s_i$ of node $i$ at time step $t$ evaluates to

+This threshold dynamics does not capture the wealth of combinatorial effects implementable by control at the transcriptional level \citep{Buchler:2003}.
+However, it is able to account both for cooperative and non-cooperative interactions.
+In a network with $w_{ij}=w_{ik}=1$ being the only incoming connections of node $i$, for instance, these two inputs $j$ and $k$ act non-cooperatively on node $i$.
+Then $s_j(t)=1 \vee s_k(t)=1$ is sufficient for $s_i(t+1)=1$, amounting to an {\sc or} operation.